-What to know about the new BA.2.86 'highly mutated' COVID variant found in the US
+What you need to know about BA.2.86, the new ‘highly mutated’ COVID variant

 Right now, it's too early to tell whether BA.2.86 is more transmissible than other variants, says Pekosz.
 "It's impossible to gauge anything about transmissibility or disease severity from that (small number of cases)," he adds.

-However, based on what we know about the genetic sequence of BA.2.86 and the mutations in its spike protein, the variant will likely be able to escape preexisting immunity to COVID-19, he adds.
+However, based on what we know about the genetic sequence of BA.2.86 and the mutations in its spike protein, the variant will likely be able to escape preexisting immunity to COVID-19, Pekosz says.

 The CDC echoed this in its BA.2.86 risk assessment, which stated that the variant could be more capable of causing infection in people who previously had COVID-19 or got vaccinated.